android/nowinandroid/docs/ModularizationLearningJourney.md

   through `NiaTopLevelNavigation`.
 The `app` module depends on all `feature` modules and required `core` modules.

-* `feature-` modules - feature specific modules which are scoped to handle a single responsibility in the app.
+* `feature:` modules - feature specific modules which are scoped to handle a single responsibility in the app.
 These modules can be reused by any app, including test or other flavoured apps, when needed, while still keeping it separated and isolated.
 If a class is needed only by one `feature` module, it should remain within that module.
 If not, it should be extracted into an appropriate `core` module.
 A `feature` module should have no dependencies on other feature modules.
 They only depend on the `core` modules that they require.

-* `core-` modules - common library modules containing auxiliary code and specific dependencies that need to be shared between other modules in the app.
+* `core:` modules - common library modules containing auxiliary code and specific dependencies that need to be shared between other modules in the app.
 These modules can depend on other core modules, but they shouldn’t depend on feature nor app modules.